samuelstroschein/bromb/README.md

 A feedback widget for websites/web apps designed to be
 - simple
 - responsive
-- configurable categories
+- configurable (categories)
-- self-hostable for custom integrations
+- one-click self-hostable
-- work in no code environments (website builders)
+- work in no-code environments (website builders)
+- make it easy to write own integrations (Slack, Notion, etc.)

 ## Getting Started